Bune Information

 dark bune in male and female formsThe evolution of Her visage throughout different cultures and eras stands as evidence of the depth of Her integration into human consciousness.

-These fair forms of Bune, therefore, are not just a testament to Her willingness to communicate but also reflect the rich tapestry of human belief and the reciprocity inherent in the act of divine communion.
+These fair forms of Bune, therefore, are not just a testament to Her willingness to communicate but also reflect the wide spectrum of human belief and the reciprocity that is central to acts of divine communion.

 Symbolic attributes and associations

-magical ingredients for ritualBune’s associations span various elements and symbols that contribute to Her multifaceted roles in esoteric practices.
+magical ingredients for ritualBune’s associations cover a range of elements and symbols that contribute to Her multifaceted roles in esoteric practices.

 • Dates: Traditionally associated with the time between December 3rd and December 12th, as noted by Connolly and Tikaboo, this period is considered optimal for workings with Bune.